PUASummerOfCode/How-To-Join/README.md

 # How-To-Join
 Methods of organizing our work and documenting it for others to join in.

-*tl;dr git, README.md, issues labeled 'suggested feature', tool-based design (dia,fritzing,etc.), make, doxygen (github wiki)*
+*tl;dr I plan to make a few videos on the matter, not sure how long it will take to finish it. git, README.md, issues labeled 'suggested feature', tool-based design (dia,fritzing,etc.), make, doxygen (github wiki)*

 0) Learn to use git and github.
   1. Signup on github.